 - Comfort units, like an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few choices.

-- Ductwork connected to return and supply registers with regards to air-forced systems such as ACs, heat pumps and furnaces.
+- Ductwork fixed to return and supply registers in the case of air-forced systems including ACs, heat pumps and furnaces.

-- Radiators or hot water distribution systems in the case of boilers.
+- Radiators or hot water distribution systems like boilers.

-- Thermostat for indoor comfort control.
+- Thermostat for indoor climate control.

 Understand the Importance of Preventive Maintenance

 When you rented, a landlord most likely handled any HVAC maintenance tasks like replacing the air filter.
 They may or may not have foot the bill for detailed heating and cooling inspections.

 Now that you’re taking care of things, you can offer preventive maintenance the attention it deserves.
 First, complete these do-it-yourself HVAC maintenance tasks:

 - Swap out the air filter every 30 to 90 days.